QXPublic/MyUtilize/README.md

 # MyUtilize_Public
--x- Everything is collected from public online sources or some by mine.
-I can not confirm its right and useful.All script-rules belong its authors'.
+-X- Everything is collected from public online sources or some be edit by mine.Original content belongs to its author.
 Best Wish for you ervrything!